avanslaars/rrv7-coding-exercise/README.md

 - Prevent calling the `createProduct` function with an invalid payload
 - If an form is invalid, show a message on the page indicating that the form is invalid

-### Add a detail route to show product details
+### Add a Detail Route

 There is a `getProductById` service function that will retrieve a single product using its ID.
-Leverage this to create a new route that shows the full product details, showing the name, price and description if available.
+Leverage this to create a _new route_ that shows the full product details, showing the name, price and description if available.

 - Create a new route module
 - Load the individual product data based on its ID